tsackton/taelgar/Species/Children of the Embodied Gods/Halflings/Halflings.md

 **Family Names**: Quicktongue, Longwalker, Wetshire, Sailsinger, Crafter, Singer, Strider, Riverfoot, Undertree, Charmheart, Goodbarrel, Greenbottle, Wanderhome, Hillcobble, Tallspinner

 %%
+Halfling ship notes - not sure where else to put for now:
+Halfling ships are organized like large halfling caravans.
+Usually, members of the clan that owns the ship make up at least half the crew, and fill most, although often not all, the officer positions.
+The rest of the crew is often made up of various individuals with their own reasons for travel: children of sedentary halflings who want adventure, or land-based clans that want to experience the sea; survivors of shipwrecks and other disasters; partners of the main clan; and other idiosyncratic folks.

+Profits of the journey are usually split evenly, after the needs o the ship have been taken care of, although typically excess funds are retained in a ship's account and paid out based on time served on departure of a crew member, or to their clan on death.
+Purchases with ship funds are typically agreed by majority vote, and all halflings who are part of the crew share equally, and are treated as family.

 ### History